lazywithclass/lazywithclass.github.io/2015-11-06/README.md

 > the input can come from stdin or file

-make sure that you clearly state that
+make sure that you clearly state that either

- * the solution should accept both
+ * the solution should accept both, or
  * the solution can accept one or the other

 Because it's important that you don't mark people down for actually following the specs.
 Communication is king during the interview, it's really annoying when you're sure you did it right but no, in the end you didn't, especially if just misunderstood the specs, especially if you knew how to do it the other way also.